Athletic Training, Master of

 For more information about the SLU athletic training program's outcomes, graduation rates, retention rates, board of certification exam pass rates and job placement rates, please see the program outcomes data reported by CAATE.

-1. Graduates will be able to demonstrate respect for the diversity as it relates to the practice of athletic training.
+1. Graduates will be able to demonstrate respect for diversity as it relates to the practice of athletic training.

 2. Graduates will be able to demonstrate effective communication strategies necessary for patient-centered care.